WASP-33b

 WASP-33b is an extrasolar planet orbiting the star HD 15082.
-It was the first planet discovered to orbit a Delta Scuti variable star.
+It was the first transiting planet discovered to orbit a Delta Scuti variable star.
 With a semimajor axis of 0.026 AU and a mass likely greater than Jupiter's, it belongs to the hot Jupiter class of planets.

 Discovery

 In 2010, the SuperWASP project announced the discovery of an extrasolar planet orbiting the star HD 15082.
 The discovery was made by detecting the transit of the planet as it passes in front of its star, an event that occurs every 1.22 days.

 Orbit

 A study in 2012, utilizing the Rossiter–McLaughlin effect, determined the planetary orbit is strongly misaligned with the equatorial plane of the star, misalignment equal to −107.7°, making the orbit of WASP-33b retrograde.
 The periastron node is precessing with a period of 709 years.

 Physical characteristics

 Limits from radial velocity measurements imply it has less than 4.1 times the mass of Jupiter.
 The exoplanet orbits so close to its star that its surface temperature is about 3200 C. The transit was later recovered in Hipparcos data.